 If there’s someone who knows how to fight for what you believe in, it’s Coach Joe.
-He is a man of heroic persistence and courage—willing to stand his ground even after being fired for simply kneeling in silent prayer.
+He is a man of heroic persistence and courage—willing to stand his ground even after being fired for simply kneeling in brief, quiet and personal prayer.
 And although the courts have continued to deny his constitutional rights, Coach Joe—a former Marine—isn’t backing down anytime soon.
 In fact, he’s just getting warmed up.
 Join Team Kennedy today to stand up for the freedom to live out your faith.

 In 2008, Bremerton High School football coach Joe Kennedy made a promise to God that he would pray and give thanks after each game he coached, regardless of the outcome.
 This commitment to a simple, private act of worship caused him to be stripped of his position as a coach and forced into a lengthy, ongoing legal battle against the school he faithfully served.